beginning of content

 Other treatments

-Anorexia nervosa can also cause physical complications including:
+Anorexia can cause physical complications, including:

 Resources and support